Cryental/CrisisProtection/README.md

 - IsEmulation() - Check if process is under emulation
 - SelfDelete() - It will delete the process itself
 - WellKnownSidType() - Memory Anti-Dumper

+Warning: Please use this protection code with any kind of strong obfuscator.